Analyzing the Reconstruction Output

 // Get Associations Between MCParticles and ReconstructedChargedParticles

-The last two lines encode the association between a ReconstructedChargedParticle and a MCParticle where the matching is determined in the ParticlesWithPID algorithm which generates the ReconstructedChargedParticle objects.
+The last two lines encode the association between a ReconstructedChargedParticle and an MCParticle where the matching is determined in the ParticlesWithPID algorithm which generates the ReconstructedChargedParticle objects.

 Compiling ROOT Macros: